One of the top things to do in Maui is to go snorkeling at Molokini.

-Does that mean you shouldn’t book a Molokini snorkel tour?
-No.
+Does that mean you shouldn’t book a Molokini snorkel trip?
+No, no and no.

-Our latest Molokini snorkeling trip on the Alii Nui was wonderful.
-Look at all the creatures we still managed to spy!
+Our latest Mai snorkeling trip on the Alii Nui was wonderful.

 Of course, the brilliant weather we were blessed with helped.
 We visited in mid-November – the sun shone and the water was calm and silky warm.
 And it had been almost two years since we’d last gone snorkeling.